 Bildsam is a picture database, which includes a selection of images and information about them, such as the name of the artist or photographer, technique and dating.
 Most of the pictures are photographs from Turku, but there are also the collections of a few photographers and some engravings.
 The pictures in Bildsam are also included in the ÅAU Library’s database Alma.

 Pictures and their usage rights

 You can order high-resolution copies of pictures in Bildsam by filling out our usage contract.
 Send the signed contract to us either by post or e-mail.
-There is a charge for the high resolution copies as well as a usage fee, see the price list below.
-We send the copies electronically once we have received the contract and agreed on the price.
+There is a charge for the high resolution copies.
+We send the copies electronically once we have received the contract.